Caso-source/caso-source.github.io/TryHackMe/skynet.md

 An article that also really helped me understand what was going on during this technique: https://www.helpnetsecurity.com/2014/06/27/exploiting-wildcards-on-linux/

-The basics of it are that three seperate folders are made within the /var/www/html folder
+The basics of it are that three separate folders are made within the /var/www/html folder
 - --checkpoint=1
 - --checkpoint-action=exec=sh shell.sh
 - shell.sh

-In combination these folders allow arbitrary code exectution(our shell file) whenever the file is zipped with tar during the cronjob
+In combination these folders allow arbitrary code execution(our shell file) whenever the file is zipped with tar during the cronjob

 ![](pictures/root-skynet.png)